• Read Time 8 min

 “Every year brings with it a new set of Customer Success trends.
 But the coming year is going to be extra-crucial as companies would commit themselves to perform exceptionally well post COVID-19.
 I believe significant mileage can be achieved by building customer advocates.
 Measure and map your customer’s journey across every touchpoint to uncover their goals and pain points, and align your organization’s purpose with their needs to build emotional engagement.
 Capitalize on the latest technologies to identify educators, collaborators, validators, and status seekers, and entice them to become your brand advocates by offering and articulating the value.
 With the recent Gallup survey stating companies building trusted advisors see 50% higher revenue than others, the winners will clearly be those who stay authentic and resonate the same brand messaging across all channels, without functioning in silos.”

-The Future Is Customer Success’ for the Taking
+The Future Is Yours for the Taking, Customer Success

 Customer Success Around the Web